MAJA PARK

 June 9th — featuring Victor Provost on steel pan

-June 23rd — featuring Max Cudworth on saxophone
+NEW DATE: July 14th — featuring Max Cudworth on saxophone

-June 30th — featuring Dave Bozenhard on guitar
+NEW DATE: July 21st — featuring Dave Bozenhard on guitar

 September 8th — featuring Michael Quaile on guitar